joelfredin/math/Resources.md

 ### Homotopy Theory

 [The First Stable Homotopy Groups of Motivic Spheres](https://arxiv.org/pdf/1604.00365.pdf "The First Stable Homotopy Groups of Motivic Spheres") - Studies stable motivic homotopy groups of motivic spheres.
-It uses the slice spectral sequence.
+They are using the slice spectral sequence.

 ## Blogs